 The kura whānau selected te reo Māori as their kaupapa focus for this review.
 The objectives were explicitly defined for te reo Māori and how it can best advance the language learning of Te Wharekura o Te Rau Aroha students.

 There is a clear emphasis on building a Māori speaking community.
 The kura is committed to helping students and whānau become competent speakers of te reo Māori.
 Students and whānau are encouraged to participate in a range of kura initiatives.
 This kura is a pilot for the Whakapiki i Te Reo programme organised by Te Whare Wānanga o Waikato.
 Students participate in wānanga and programmes that focus on raising the quality of te reo Māori.
 Programmes for wharekura students are based on Panekiretanga language programmes.
 The whānau is supportive and respectful of pouako who desire to be in a Māori immersion environment.

-There were a number of key challenges associated with this project:
+There were several critical challenges associated with this project:

-- Decanting of the whole school to a facility off site whilst the existing buildings were relocated and renovated.
-This was followed by a recant into the completed buildings whilst still undertaking stage 2 of the build i.e. the new buildings.
+- Decanting of the whole school to a facility off-site while the existing buildings were relocated and renovated.

-- The budget was a challenge and value engineering prior to RDT joining the project had removed the funding for landscaping and sports courts/fields.
-RDT worked very hard with the school and the contractor to achieve savings and acquired external funding/donations to provide these facilities to the school.
+- The budget was a challenge and value engineering before RDT Pacific joined the project had removed the funding for landscaping and sports courts/fields.
+RDT Pacific worked very hard with the school and the contractor to achieve savings and acquired external funding/donations to provide these facilities to the school.

 - The Kura is a total immersion Kura and as such women are not permitted inside buildings under construction, particularly the Whare Runanga.
 However, by working with the school, dispensations were able to be made for the Project Manager.